sjsu-library/unionist/_items/unionist--text-0132.md

 articleType:
 volume: '1'
 issue: '6'
-transcription: "<em>Mahomedans.</em>—A traveller [sic] says, that during his long residence at Malta, and constant<br>course of commercial transactions with the professors of the Mahomedan creed, he<br>never heard of an unpaid debt, or a violated obligation: and that it is a usual<br>mode of traffic in the market towns, throughout Turkey, for the farmers and<br>hucksters to leave their fowls, eggs, butter, &amp;c. in baskets with the prices<br>fixed, and to return in&nbsp; the evening in perfect security of finding the<br>article as they left it or the exact price deposited in the place of just so<br>much as had found a purchaser.<br>"
+transcription: "<em>Mahomedans.</em> —A traveller [sic] says, that during his long residence at Malta, and constant course of commercial transactions with the professors of the Mahomedan creed, he never heard of an unpaid debt, or a violated obligation: and that it is a usual mode of traffic in the market towns, throughout Turkey, for the farmers and hucksters to leave their fowls, eggs, butter, &amp;c. in baskets with the prices fixed, and to return in&nbsp; the evening in perfect security of finding the article as they left it or the exact price deposited in the place of just so much as had found a purchaser. "
 scholarlyNotes:
 commentary: Many of the radical abolitionists were among those also arguing for religious tolerance.
 This article, in its candid assessment of Islam, and therefore its sideways